 Half of all Floridians will live underwater by the end of the century, according to the National Oceanic and Atmospheric Administration’s predictions.
-In her disheartening article in The Guardian, researcher and author of Rising, Elizabeth Grant instructs Floridians to flip a coin – tails and your home is headed under the sea.
-Overpopulation, unsustainable development and sea level rise also threaten to destroy Florida’s famous Everglades, but the newly elected Republican Governor, Ron DeSantis, is an unexpected champion of its restoration.
+In her disheartening article in The Guardian, researcher and author of Rising, Elizabeth Grant, instructs Floridians to flip a coin – tails and your home is headed under the sea.
+Overpopulation, unsustainable development and sea level rise also threaten to destroy Florida’s famous Everglades, but the newly elected Republican Governor, Ron DeSantis, may be an unexpected champion of its restoration.

 Florida’s history of wetland destruction

 Changes to the landscape, including draining, paving and building, as well as carving out agricultural lands, have damaged the wetland’s sensitive ecology.
 The amount of water flowing into the wetland had already been cut in half by the 1960’s and is currently a third of what it used to be.
 Fresh water from Lake Okeechobee, its main source, has largely been rerouted to irrigate farms and re-enters the wetlands full of agricultural chemicals.

 Steve Davis, senior ecologist from the Everglades Foundation explained to The Guardian, “We only get about a third of the water in the eastern Florida Bay that we received historically.
 A national park, a world heritage site, an international biosphere reserve, and we’re starving it of fresh water.”

 These changes in water circulation not only introduce synthetic nutrients that kill wildlife and produce toxic algae blooms, but an overall decrease in water, exacerbated by drought and sea level rise, also changes the water salinity.
 In 2015, a decline in rainfall caused the water to be twice as salty as the ocean, leading to rapid die-off of its expansive sea grass, which caused a domino-effect die-off of the hundreds of species that live and breed in sea grass beds.